npm/npm/doc/misc/npm-coding-style.md

 If you want to contribute to npm (which is very encouraged), you should make your code conform to npm's style.

-Note: this concerns npm's code not the specific packages at npmjs.org
+Note: this concerns npm's code not the specific packages that you can download from the npm registry.

 ## Line Length